• Facebook

 • On a piece of parchment paper, arrange prosciutto slices in an overlapping fashion, as shown in the image above.
 Place sage leaves on top.

 • Season the pork with salt and pepper and place on top of the prosciutto slices.
 Spread the stuffing over the meat, leaving a 1-inch border.
-Roll up the pork and tie in intervals with twine to secure.
+Starting on a short edge, roll up the pork and tie in intervals with twine to secure.
 Tuck a rosemary sprig into the twine, on top of the pork loin.

 • Toss the potatoes and remaining onions in a roasting pan together with the chopped rosemary, garlic and olive oil.
 Season with salt and pepper.
 Set the roast on top.